How to Begin Breastfeeding

 important.
 Your baby may only nuzzle or lick at the breast but that is

-okay, your baby is learning.
+okay, because your baby is learning.

 Research shows that breastfeeding has many advantages.
 Breast milk is perfectly